GithubPrankster/Vaportrace/README.md

 # Credits where its due!
 Some of the libraries from Nothings are used.
 Syoyo's tinyobjloader is there for when I start working on model stuff.
 I thank some of the people from the Game Dev League discord's #misc-dev for helping me with some stuff.
 They are cool.

+AAP-Splendor128 and SimpleJPC-16 palettes created by Adigun Polack.

+Knoll-Yilluoma dithering algorithm created by Bisqwit.
+Also present is a soft shadow technique he used in a DOS Raytracer video.